joeytwiddle/cheatsheets/bash.md

 ## Setup

 Some setup to make the bash shell easier to work with.
+I like to use this on remote machines.

 You can paste these into a running terminal, or paste them into your `~/.bash_profile`